911logo.gif (6938 bytes)

 EXAMPLES OF WORK:

 Examples listed below are illustrative only.
-They are not intended to include all duties which may be assigned, neither are they intended to exclude other duties which may be logical assignments to the class.
+They are not intended to include all duties which may be assigned, neither are they intended to exclude other duties which may be logical assignments to this class.

 QUALIFICATION REQUIREMENTS:

-Must be not less than twenty-one (21) years of age.
+Must not be less than twenty-one (21) years of age.

 Contact City of Shreveport, Personnel Division, Civil Service Representative for additional information.